ladybug-tools/ladybug-web/shadow-range-obj-opener/readme.md

 	* Displays shadow and shade
 	* 3D arrow shows direction of north
 * Loads and displays OBJ and MTL files
-	* Loads and makes use of and display texture bitmaps
+	* Loads, makes use of and displays texture bitmaps
-* Information panel displays a variety of information including
+	* Displays progress messages and errors in menu when needed
+* Date and location panel displays:
-	* Latitude and longitude
+	* Latitude and longitude input
+	* Time zone
-	* Selected time
+	* Selected month and day slider bar
-	* If not top window - ie in an iframe - Information panel does not display
+* Sun positions panel display:

 * Creates  permalinks for the following parameters
 	* Only the parameters that need changing need to appear on the location.hash
 	* file name